 The Network piloted a new quality improvement framework for focus facilities who were chosen using data from EQRS, from both low and mid-performing groups in the hospitalization metrics.
-We met with facilities monthly for quality improvement coaching, reviewed the focus and goals, and strategy sharing.
-Participants were expected to complete monthly action items and received resources for facilitation of interventions that were devised in collaboration with the Hospitalization Community Coalition.
+We met with facilities monthly for quality improvement coaching, review of focus and goals, and strategy sharing.
+Participants were expected to complete monthly homework and receive resources for facilitation of interventions that were devised in collaboration with the Hospitalization Community Coalition.
 Resources included: